amariami/MPV-config-2022/README.md

 1. you can extend battery life and reduce power consuption on mobile device
 2. reduce unnecessary resource in Dekstop PC.
 If your system is High-End device you could do complicated settings and heavy scripts which is still difficult to achieve when using higher resolution and refresh rate more than 48 Hertz.

-* On low end device 2C/4T CPU or 4C/4T with SVP the maximum display resolution scale without eating too much resource maybe between HD (1280 x 720) up to FHD (1920 x 1080p).
+* On low end device 2C/4T CPU or 4C/4T with SVP the maximum display resolution scale without eating too much resource maybe between WXGA (1280 x 720) up to FHD (1920 x 1080p).

-* If your see a significant framedrop with high display resolution try lowering that, make sure still on the same range aspect ratio (e.g 16:9) then set "decrease to screen size" on SVP
+* If your see a significant framedrop with high display resolution try lowering that, make sure still on the same range aspect ratio (e.g 16:9 / 16:10) then set "decrease to screen size" on SVP

-Example
+Singularity;
 | Width | Height | AR | Known as |  | Width | Height | AR | Known as |
 | --- | --- | --- | --- | --- | --- | --- | --- |  --- |
 | 3480 | 2160 | 16:9 | UHD |  | 5464 | 3072 | 16:9 |  |